Will Wisconsin cover the spread vs. Providence? Betting Trends, Record ATS

 Additional Wisconsin vs Providence Insights & Trends

-- Wisconsin had a 4-3 record against the spread and a 6-2 record overall last season when putting up more than 71.0 points.
+- Wisconsin had a 4-3 record against the spread and a 6-2 record overall last season when scoring more than 71 points.

 Bet on this or any college basketball matchup at BetMGM